Skip to navigation Skip to content

 Note: if the absence from care was due to the carer going overseas without the care receiver, there is a current system limitation, which continues to count TCC after expiration of portability.

 Where the carer's payments will suspend after 42 days the TCC end date should reflect only 41 days if care is provided on the day of departure and TCC will commence from the following day.
-Code respite with start date equal to day after departure and end date equal to the end of the limited portability period.
+Code respite with start date equal to the day after departure and end date equal to the end of the limited portability period.
 Therefore the TCC period will be 41 days provided the carer has this number available.
 For guidance on the interaction between Portability and TCC and correct recording procedures, see Carer Allowance (CA) and Carer Payment (CP) interaction of portability and temporary cessation of care (respite) rules.

-See the Resources page for an example.
+The Resources page has an example.

 If none of the following scenarios apply, go to Step 5: